pallets/click/docs/options.md

 ## Flag Value

 To have an flag pass a value to the underlying function set `flag_value`.
 This automatically sets `is_flag=True`.
-To influence the value-less behavior, force its value with `default='upper'`.
+To mark the flag as default, set `default=True`.
 Setting flag values can be used to create patterns like this:

 ```{eval-rst}
 .. click:example::